-The above risks relating to the issue contained within this report have been identified and considered within the City's Strategic and Corporate risk registers.
-Action plans have been developed to manage this risk to support existing management systems.
+The above risk/s relating to the issue contained within this report has been/have been identified and considered within the City's Strategic/Corporate risk register.
+Action plans are in place/have been developed to manage/mitigate this risk.